All nursing and midwifery staff are fundamental to informing the public and reassuring them about the COVID-19 outbreak.

 As a newly identified virus there is currently no human immunity to it and no vaccine is available to prevent infection.
 As a viral infection, antibiotics are not an effective treatment.

 Coronaviruses are a common family of viruses and one of the main causes of the common cold.
-In general, most infected people will present with mild to moderate respiratory like symptoms, see the WHO information.
-Those with underlying illness and co morbidity are the most seriously affected requiring hospitalisation and Intensive care.
+In general, most people infected with COVID-19 will present with mild to moderate respiratory like symptoms, but those with underlying illness and co morbidity are more likely to develop serious illness (see the WHO information).

 It is a fast-moving evolving situation and as with any new strain of virus, the guidance for healthcare workers and health and social care services is being developed and updated frequently.
 This reflects the need to take a view of the global situation as well as the situation across the UK.
 Alongside a growing understanding of the infection risk of this new virus; incubation time, infectiousness and severity of the infection.